jamolpe/HelpSaster-Authenticator/README.md

 A simple microservice to register and login users with session managment.

+## Tech

+-Docker
+-GithubActions
+-Postman

+External libraries:

+Logger library(also developed by me) -> https://github.com/jamolpe/gologger
+GoMod

+Inside the docs folder you can find a .json postman request template

 ## Structure

+This proyect follows a DDD architecture aproach to allow easier functional testing.
+For more information you can check the followed article I used to start a DDD aproach https://dev.to/stevensunflash/using-domain-driven-design-ddd-in-golang-3ee5

 This microservice follows the most common golang microservice structure: